Skip to content Skip to footer

 Metta Gardening and its Origins

-by Linus Dolfini Bangkok, April 11, 2025 The concept of Metta Gardens was established in 2013 in Sri Lanka.
+Creating Gardens of Loving Kindness by Linus Dolfini Bangkok, April 11, 2025 The concept of Metta Gardens was established in 2013 in Sri Lanka.
 One of the eco-temple network members, Kanchana Weerakoon, was the one who came up with the idea.
 She was inspired by the community-gardens, she saw in Australia.
-After her family bought a piece of abandoned land,… Continue reading Metta Gardening and its Origins
+After her family bought… Continue reading Metta Gardening and its Origins

 Auroville